vovakirdan/tree-view/README.md

    Show hidden files and directories (those starting with a dot `.`).
 - `-exclude=<names>`
    Exclude files and directories by name.
 Pass a comma-separated list.
+- `-emoji`
+   Shows emoji near the file or path.

 ### Examples